-Emma’s research asserts that World Englishes Literature can be defined through the following statement:
+Emma’s research asserts that World Englishes Literature might be defined through the following statement:

 Most (but not all) World Englishes literature explores the culture(s) of the country and people from which it is written (these countries belong to Kachru’s Outer and Expanding circles); usually the literature employs the English of that place (to a lesser or greater degree); and, moreover, the writer chooses to write in that English over other languages in which he/she could alternatively write.